ETroll/python-intro-workshop/Python-for-developers-cheat-sheet.md

 dog.makeSound()
 ```

+More information about import can be read at [The import system](https://docs.python.org/3/reference/import.html) at docs.python.org.

 ### File IO

 As most (if not all?) other languages, Python has built-in IO functions.
 To open and read or write to files you can use the `open()`, `close()`, `read()` and `write()` functions in a way that is not too unfamiliar if you have ever programmed in C. All files that are opened needs to be closed.
 But using the `with` keyword Python can automatically close the file when the execution gets out of the scope defined by the `with` keyword.